We don't sell wedding food.

 You can relax, knowing that we will guarantee you the event you've planned and envisioned will be executed to perfection.
 Pure Joy will be there for you throughout the process that leads up to your perfect day.
 We are so much more than just wedding caterers.

 Tip: May - October Saturdays are the peak of wedding season and book up first.
 Friday and Sunday weddings afford more flexibility in options and pricing.
 Consider a Spring or Winter wedding for a more unique and romantic alternative.
 (Scroll down for some more great wedding tips)

 Questions you should ask when interviewing a caterer for your wedding

 Your wedding caterer will probably be your largest expense, how do you qualify them?
 Making sure they are experienced, professional, and can handle an event of your magnitude is important.
 We’ve prepared this list to help you make sure you’re hiring the best caterer for your day.

 - How long has the caterer been in the off-premise large special event business?

 - How involved is the catering supervisor in the whole event?
 Will they manage the timeline and other vendors if there is no coordinator, keeping the event moving, adjusting the schedule or assisting the coordinator & working as a team player?
 Will they put out place cards, favors and handle details?
-Make sure the other vendors are on tract?
+Make sure the other vendors are on track?
 Some caterers are actual “event producers,” providing props, & décor that match your wedding style—in other words, complete event design, help you with set up, schematics, layout, linens, timeline.
 Do you include these services?
 The Fee?

 - Does the caterer have a health department approved kitchen & license?
 This means the business has met health department standards and has workman’s comp on the staff you will have that night and full liability insurance -- make sure this includes the coverage to serve alcohol if you're having a bar.
 Ask for copies of this coverage.